Analogs of Bol operators on superstrings: The cases

 where \be \bar B(\varphi)= [D_{\eta_1}, D_{\xi_1} ]_{+} (\varphi) + [D_{\eta_2}, D_{\xi_2}]_{+} (\varphi). \ee \end{Theorem}

-\begin{proof} The proof follows the same lines as in the proof of Theorem \ref{k12}.
-First, observe that since $i(\fpgl(2|2))$ is a Lie subsuperalgebra of $i(\fosp(4|2;0))$, then the operator $\bar A$ must be invariant.
-Proving that the operator $B$ is invariant is a matter of a direct computation.
-We omit the details. \end{proof}
+\begin{proof} The proof follows the lines of the proof of Theorem \ref{k12}.
+First, observe that since $i(\fpgl(2|2))$ is a~ Lie subsuperalgebra of $i(\fosp(4|2;0))$, then the operator $\bar B$ must be invariant.
+We omit the details --- a~ matter of a~ direct computation. \end{proof}